subtledoctor/SubtleD_hotfixes/README.md

 This will be irrelevant as of v0.7 of the 5E Casting mod.
 For the Arcanist kit, this will be irrelevant as of Tome & Blood v0.9.8.
 For Revised Bards, this will be irrelevant as of Might & Guile v4.11.1

+v5.
+Revised Identify Hotfix

+This makes the Revised Identify spell work if you installed it via Tome & Blood 0.9.6 - 0.9.9.

+This is irrelevant as of Tome & Blood v0.9.10.